European Accessibility Act (EAA) Compliance Guide What it means for websites, apps, and digital products

 Enforcement MechanismMarket surveillance authorities in each EU Member State (effective 28 June 2025)Federal acquisition regulations and agency oversight proceduresDepartment of Justice enforcement actions and private civil litigation

-• Use semantic HTML structure, ensure keyboard accessibility for all interactive elements, and apply ARIA attributes only when native HTML semantics are insufficient.
+• Use semantic HTML, keyboard support, and clear focus states for all interactive elements, adding ARIA only where native semantics are insufficient.

 Industry-Specific EAA Requirements and Implementation